Deliacolaco/data-analytics-projects/student-retention-attrition-analytics/README.md

-# Student Retention & Attrition Analytics — Macquarie University
+# Student Retention Analytics — Macquarie University

 ## Overview
 This was a group project for BUSA8031 – Business Analytics Project.
 The project analysed student retention, attrition, progression, and academic outcomes using de-identified Macquarie University data from 2020 to 2025.